-I, \\\\\am the duly elected/appointed

-\\\\\ of Eagle Mountain City.

-1) I am an officer, director, agent, employee or owner of a substantial interest in the following business entities which are subject to the regulation of Eagle Mountain City, and within such business entities, I hold the following positions:

-Business Entity Name:

-Position within Business Entity:

-Ownership of a substantial interest is defined in U.C.A.
-17-16a-3(8) as an interest of 10% or more of the shares of a corporation, or a 10% or more ownership interest in other entities, legally or equitably held or owned by the officer, the officer's spouse, or the officer's children.

-\Note: There is no case law or statutory guidance as to what constitutes a business entity "subject to regulation of the City."
-A business which is simply issued a business license by the City may or may not be deemed by a court, administrative agency, an auditor, or member of the public to be an entity regulated by the City.
-Businesses regulated by interlocal agencies of which the City is a member may or may not be deemed to be a business regulated by the City (i.e., a restaurant subject to regulations imposed by an interlocal agency).

-A business entity which requires a conditional use permit to operate may more likely be deemed to be a business entity regulated by the City than a business that simply receives a business license from the City.

-2) I am an officer, director, agent, employee or owner of a substantial interest in the following business entities which do business with or anticipate doing business with Eagle Mountain City.
+to disclosure to the public.
+I, am the duly elected/appointed of Eagle Mountain City.
+1) owner of a substantial interest in the following business entities le Mountain City, and within such business entities, I hold the Business Entity Name: Position within Business Entity: Ownership of a substantial interest is defined in U.C.A.
+17-16a-3(8) as an interest of 10% or more of the shares of a corporation, or a 10% or more ownership interest in other entities, legally or equitably held or owned by the officer, the officer's spouse, or the officer's children. regulation of the City."
+A business which is be deemed by a court, administrative agence by the City.
+Businesses regulated by interlo guidance as to what constitutes a business entity "subject to is simply issued a business license by the City may or may not ey, an auditor, or member of the public to be an entity regulated ocal agencies of which the City is a member may or may not be e City (i.e., a restaurant subject to regulations imposed by an • • onal use permit to operate may more likely be deemed to be a business entity regulated by the City than a business that simply receives a business license from the City.
+2) owner of a substantial interest in the following business entities

-Business Entity Name:

-Position within Business Entity: